-The Australian Transaction Reports and Analysis Centre (AUSTRAC) provides a guide for digital currency exchange service businesses to develop an AML/CTF program, in order to mitigate the associated money laundering and terrorism financing (ML/TF) risks.
+The Australian Transaction Reports and Analysis Centre (AUSTRAC) provides a guide for digital currency exchange service businesses, which may deal with Bitcoin or other digital currencies, to develop an AML/CTF program, in order to mitigate the associated money laundering and terrorism financing (ML/TF) risks.
 We explore the key steps identified by AUSTRAC in developing an effective AML/CTF program for digital currency exchanges.

 Money-laundering and terrorism financing risk assessment